o355/PyWeather/README.md

 # Welcome to PyWeather (broken)!
-A simple-to-use and advanced weather program for Python.
+A simple-to-use and ~~advanced~~ mildly advanced weather program for Python.
 3.

 # Explain.
 More.
 At the basic level, PyWeather uses the ~~Dark Sky API~~ Wunderground API to spit out beautiful looking weather forecasts, and helps you set up an API key.
 It's really cool stuff.
+Except Wunderground's free API provides about no data whatsoever.
+Dark Sky provides "JSONs", except it flops out a not JSON file.
+Whatever.

+For the time being, PyWeather will use Wunderground.
+When I figure out Dark Sky, I'll use Dark Sky.
+Not using OpenWeatherMap.
+That just...no.

 # When is it coming?
 Late 2017.
 It's another huge step in my Python carrer, and it involves command-line arguments, colors, learning APIs, and lots of time.
 However, you can follow the betas that I publish, showing progress.